-B Changes From 20232024
+B Changes From 2024

-This is a brief non-normative list of rule changes from $\frac{20232024}{2024}$ to $\frac{20242025}{2024}$ :
+This is a brief non-normative list of rule changes from 2024 to 2025:

-- Teams can be restricted from blocking natural light at the competition The ready visual signal and the corresponding delay also apply to Challenge Shield as well as Champions Cup (see Section 1.3Section 3.2). - The transition to ready state is announced via visual referee signal in the standby state and the signal of the GameController is delayed signal delay is increased to 45s for Champions Cup matchesand to 35s for Challenge Shield (see Section 3.2).
-The penalty "Forbidden Motion in Standby" was added- - The Motion in Standby penalty for falsely detecting the ready visual signal now results in a team wide penalty, but for a shorter duration (see Section 4.5.1). - The rules regarding direct kick goals were tightened for Team communication packets sent during standby now count down the team's message budget for the game (see Section 2.4.2). - The kicking team for free kicks in Champions Cup matches .
-More dynamic ball handling is required to score goals is communicated via visual referee signal.
-The GameController no longer shares this information in those games (see ??Section 3.9.1). - Global Game Stuck was changed with regards of choosing the team that receives kick-off If a team fails to execute a free kick, the opposing team may attempt to score directly (see Section 3.11.2Section 3.4). - The Standard Removal Penalty was simplified.
-Robots will be placed behind the touchline facing towards the field, while penalized, and autonomously re-enter the game without requiring additional intervention from the referees indirect kick rules from Champions Cup 2024 now applies to Challenge Shield as well.
-Challenge Shield teams have a fallback option available, if they are unable to field enough robots (see Section 3.4). - In special situations where it can't be determined which team should have kickoff, neither team gets to play the ball first, instead the drop ball rule applies (see Section 3.17). - Penalties can now be aborted early in case they were erroneously assigned by the referee (see Section 4.2Section 4.14). - Player stance was clarified and the allowed duration is increased.
-With the ball stop rule each half of the game can be allowed to last a little longer to let the attack situation finish (see Section 4.9Section 3.18).
+- The ready visual signal and the corresponding delay also apply to Challenge Shield as well as Champions Cup (see Section 3.2). - The ready signal delay is increased to 45 s for Champions Cup and to 35 s for Challenge Shield (see Section 3.2). - The Motion in Standby penalty for falsely detecting the ready visual signal now results in a team wide penalty, but for a shorter duration (see Section 4.5.1). - Team communication packets sent during standby now count down the team's message budget for the game (see Section 2.4.2). - The kicking team for free kicks in Champions Cup matches is communicated via visual referee signal.
+The GameController no longer shares this information in those games (see Section 3.9.1). - If a team fails to execute a free kick, the opposing team may attempt to score directly (see Section 3.4). - The indirect kick rules from Champions Cup 2024 now applies to Challenge Shield as well.
+Challenge Shield teams have a fallback option available, if they are unable to field enough robots (see Section 3.4). - In special situations where it can't be determined which team should have kickoff, neither team gets to play the ball first, instead the drop ball rule applies (see Section 3.17). - Penalties can now be aborted early in case they were erroneously assigned by the referee (see Section 4.14). - With the ball stop rule each half of the game can be allowed to last a little longer to let the attack situation finish (see Section 3.18).